Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 it slips into the realm of the immoral.
 The mood of this movement in regard to Christians is best expressed in a

 quote I posted previously that recently came from the chairman of the U.S. Civil Rights Commission: The phrases

 'religious liberty' and 'religious freedom' will stand for nothing except hypocrisy so long as they remain code words

-for discrimination, intolerance, racism, sexism, homophobia, Islamophobia or any form of intolerance."
-It is clear
+for discrimination, intolerance, racism, sexism, homophobia, Islamophobia or any form of intolerance.
+It is clear that

-that this statement is directed toward Christians, not Islamists who may even share some of the same moral codes
+this statement is directed toward Christians, not Islamists who may even share some of the same moral codes as

 rejected as a form of intolerance.